 The store has both Menswear and Womenswear, with a selection of bric a brac, books and shoes.
 Notable spots were some Joseph & Joseph kitchenware, a few pairs of Converse, and some popular non-fiction book selections- for example, The Positive Birth Book for £3.75.

 89 Camden High St, London NW1 7JL

-Like Cancer Research, there are a ton of Oxfam stores throughout the UK.
+Like Cancer Research, there are a ton of Oxfam stores throughout the UK, and especially in London in areas such as Chelsea.
 This Oxfam was particularly well priced, and there was even a selection of items on sale!
 We spotted a £2 sale basket, a 99p kids basket, sale rails, and 50p rolls of Christmas wrapping paper.

 There was some high end high street items priced very competitively- such as a Scotch & Soda dress for £6.99, a Diane Von Furstenburg dress for £12, and a Finery blouse for £6.99.
 Also spotted were some high street favourites such as some & Other Stories trousers for £9.99, a H&M coat for £30, and plenty of items from Zara, Next, and M&S.

 At this store you’ll find womenswear, menswear, and a small selection of bric a brac.
 The store is quite small, so it’s really luck of the draw whether you’ll find a gem here.